club-finder-manoa/club-finder-manoa.github.io/index.md

 ### **Club Page**

 You can select a club from the list to see a specific club's page.
-This page displays more information about the club, including contact information, meeting times, and upcoming events:
+This page displays more information about the club, including contact information, other users who have saved the club, meeting times, and upcoming events:

 <div class="col d-flex justify-content-center">
   <img width="90%" class="rounded" src="./assets/images/club-page.JPG">